zcyy0/Geometry-GRPO/README.md

 </think>
 <answer></answer>
 ```
 But this is too much for a 3B model to handle.
 I tried this approach and the accuracy on validation data dropped to 9%, and the format compliance rate was only 53%.
-This is likely formatting tax.

 ## Stage 3 GRPO (In Progress)